Clare Grady

 Clare Grady is an American peace activist and a member of the Catholic Worker and the Plowshares movements.
 She advocated against use of cruise missiles for first-strike capability in the 1983 Griffiss Plowshares action.
 In the process of the protest, military equipment was damaged and splattered with blood.
 In 2003, she and three others made up The Saint Patrick's Day Four, who conducted a protest action at a military recruiting center in Lansing, New York against the impending Iraq War.
 She participated in the Kings Bay Plowshares action on April 4, 2018, which resulted in a conviction and sentence of one year and a day.

 Early life and education

 One of five children, Grady grew up in the Bronx, New York City.
 Her mother Teresa was from Chicago.
 Her father, activist John Peter Grady, was the child of Irish immigrants.
 He was one of the leaders of the Camden 28.

-Her family moved to Ithaca, New York when she was entering 10th grade.
+Her family moved to Ithaca, New York, on Cayuga land, in Haudenosaunee territory, when she was entering 10th grade.
 Grady found the area beautiful, but felt a homesickness for the Bronx.
 She attended high school in Ithaca for three years and then returned to New York City and joined the United Farm Workers.
 While taking classes at Hunter College, she waitressed and lived on the Lower East Side.